vishsecurity/vishsecurity.github.io/README.md

 1. Create a new `.md` file in the `blogs/` folder.
 2. Add it to the `blogPosts` array in the JavaScript:

+or

+How to add future blog posts:
+Whenever you want to publish a new article:

+Create a file in _posts/ with the name format YYYY-MM-DD-your-article-name.md.

+Include the Front Matter header (title, date, categories, description) at the top.

+Commit and push to GitHub.
+GitHub Pages will build the HTML page automatically.
 ```js
 const blogPosts = [
   { title: "My First Blog Post", filename: "first-post.md" },